-Both gold and silver Britannia coins have the status of being Capital Gains Tax free and here at Physical Gold, we’re also able to deliver both to UK households without charging UK VAT.
+Gold Britania Coins have the status of being Capital Gains tax-free.
 For this reason, they are increasingly popular as investments for business owners seeking to secure their company profits over a short to medium term.
 Individual investors are also guaranteed to be able to keep 100% of any profits made on top of the resale value of these special tax status bullion coins.

 2017 marks an important anniversary for the Britannia with the gold version celebrating thirty years of mintage and the silver version, twenty years.
 As a result, the Royal Mint has created several collectors editions of the coin including presentation case proof versions.
 Collectors editions of Britannia coins come with a buyer’s premium that are often unable to be realised on resale of your gold and silver.
 They do not make the best investment coins and those individuals looking to get the best value for their investments should look at bullion versions of Britannia coins.
 We can offer discounts on larger volumes, passing economies of scale directly on to our customers.

-Bullion coins offer an ideal way for investors to build a precious metals holding and, because of their tax free status, Britannia coins provide a cost effective way to buy.
-Whilst silver offers a lower buy in price point and the potential for greater returns, the higher price of gold is an attractive investment solution for many traditional commodities investors.
-Most investors choose to invest in gold and silver as an alternative, or supplementary, investment to paper assets and enjoy the benefits that physical gold and silver offers when stocks and shares suffer from the volatility of an economic downturn.
+Bullion coins offer an ideal way for investors to build a precious metals holding and, because of their tax-free status, Britannia coins provide a cost-effective way to buy.
+Whilst silver offers a lower buy-in price point and the potential for greater returns, the higher price of gold is an attractive investment solution for many traditional commodities investors.
+Most investors choose to invest in gold and silver as an alternative, or supplementary, investment to paper assets and enjoy the benefits that physical gold and silver offer when stocks and shares suffer from the volatility of an economic downturn.
 Though silver and gold bars offer better value for money when it comes to negating the higher production costs of coins, bullion coins offer greater flexibility when it comes to divisibility and investors can liquidate part of their portfolio more easily.
-A balance of bullion coins and bars mixed with some rare and collectible coins can provide greater long-term security and allow investors to take advantage of price changes in the price of gold and silver.
+A balance of bullion coins and bars mixed with some rare and collectable coins can provide greater long-term security and allow investors to take advantage of price changes in the price of gold and silver.